 - Edit tool links on the left-hand navigation bar to only include those you’re actually using.
 You may start out using only the Gradebook and Resources, but you can add additional tools as your course evolves.
-Remember, your students see the same tools you see, so only displaying relevant tools keeps students from clicking each one looking for pertinent information.
+Intentionally limiting (or hiding) the tools that are visible in a course site will make your site easier to navigate.

-For best results, use Firefox 5 or higher, Internet Explorer 8 or higher, or Safari 5.1 or higher.
+For best results, use Firefox 29 or higher, Internet Explorer 11, or Safari 7 or higher, or Chrome 35 or higher.
 For the complete list of supported browser, please see the browser compatibility list.